andrewtheiss/AnimeChainDev/docs/docs/developers/index.md

 Build and deploy smart contracts on **AnimeChain**.

+Animechain is like most Ethereum based chains.
+If you can learn to deploy code on Ethereum or an Eth testnet, you only need to change a few parameters to deploy all that code on Animechain (and of course... some funds).

 ## Development and Deployment via a UI (Remix)

 <div class="dev-quickstart-ui">
-  <p>Developing via the Remix web UI is the simplest way to test on AnimeChain.</p>
+  <p>Developing via the Remix UI (remix.ethereum.org) is the simplest way to test</p>
   <ol>
     <li>Add AnimeChain (or AnimeChain Testnet) to your browser wallet provider.</li>
     <li>Select the wallet/network so it's active and ensure you have funds.
 If you need funds on testnet, use the <a href="/app/">Testnet Faucet</a>.</li>